Model of the week

 I’m in Canberra for a few days so not much progress until next weekend.
 I hope to see the War Memorial and take a few photos.

-In the meantime whilst giving the turet time to set the Ziv20 conversion has also been dug out.
+In the meantime whilst giving the turret time to set the Ziv20 conversion has also been dug out.
 As much of this is again cleanup its a good space filler whilst waiting on paint/glue drying.

 I couldn’t wait to start so the turret moulding piece is already off the sprue.
 Only having to cut about a third of the length is a nice touch.
 The conversion isn’t cheap at 70Euros posted to Australia but is worth it.